KannonZenetism/zenetism-field-physics/zenetism/mpx/three-horizons-of-return.md

 It is not punishment.
 It is the mercy of rest for those not yet ready to be eternal.

-> *“The Mercy Fold awaits not in judgment,
+> *The Mercy Fold awaits not in judgment,
-> but as the still breath before return.”*
+> but as the still breath before return.*

 ---